Iyer: Migration

 Over the last few centuries, many Iyers have migrated and settled in parts of Karnataka.
 During the rule of the Mysore Maharajahs, many Iyers from the then Madras province migrated to Mysore.
 The Ashtagrama Iyers are also a prominent group of Iyers in Karnataka.

 Iyers have also been resident of the princely state of Travancore from ancient times.
 The Venad state (present Kanyakumari district) and the southern parts of Kerala was part of the Pandyan kingdom known as Then Pandi Nadu.
 There were also many Iyers in Venad which later on grew to be the Travancore state.
 The old capital of Travancore was Padmanabhapuram which is at present in Kanyakumari district.
 There has also been a continuous inflow from Tirunelveli and Ramnad districts of Tamil Nadu which are contiguous to the erstwhile princely state of Travancore.
 Many parts of the present Tirunelveli district were even part of the old Travancore state.
 These Iyers are known today as Trivandrum Iyers.
 Some of these people migrated to Cochin and later to Palakkad and Kozhikode districts.
 There were also migrations from Tanjore district of Tamil Nadu to Palakkad.
 Their descendants are known today as Palakkad Iyers.
 These Iyers are collectively now called as Kerala Iyers.
 In Coimbatore, there are many such Iyers due to its proximity to Kerala.

 Apart from South India, Iyers have also migrated to and settled in places in North India.
 There are significantly large Iyer communities in Mumbai, and Delhi.
 These migrations, which commenced during the British rule, were often undertaken in search of better prospects and contributed to the prosperity of the community.

 Much earlier, Iyers have also came to Sri Lanka.
 According to the Buddhist scripture Mahavamsa, the presence of Brahmins have been recorded in Sri Lanka as early as when the first migrations from the Indian mainland supposedly took place.
 Brahmins used to be an influent constituent of the Sri Lankan Tamil minority, despite their negligible demography.
 It is also believed that they have played a historic role in the formation of the Jaffna Kingdom.
-The current Tamil Brahmin population of Ceylon, which belongs exclusively to the Iyer caste, is however relatively recent.
-Most of its members are of Indian origin, settled on the island since the second half of the 18th century, with the rise of the Hindu revival movement in the northern region.
-They are almost solely committed to the priesthood (as officiants or assistants in worship).
+However, the current Tamil Brahmin population of Ceylon, composed exclusively of the Iyer caste, is relatively recent.
+Most of its members are of Indian origin and have settled on the island since the second half of the 18th century, particularly with the rise of the Hindu revival movement in the northern region.
+They are almost solely committed to priestly duties, serving as officiants or assistants in both temple and domestic worship.

 In recent times Iyers have also migrated in significant numbers to the United Kingdom, Europe and the United States in search of better fortune.